Skip to the main content.

 Claiming your Protection against Retaliation

-If you believe you’ve been retaliated against for reporting workplace harassment, consider seeking legal advice from a Labor and Employment Law Attorney.
+If you believe you have been retaliated against for reporting workplace harassment, consider seeking legal advice from a Labor and Employment law attorney.
 They can guide you through the legal process, evaluate your situation, and help you understand your rights and options.

-We invite you to get a free consultation with the Labor and Employment Law Legal Team here at Whitcomb Selinsky, PC by calling (866) 433-4116 or simply click here to use our convenient online form to tell us how we can help.
+We invite you to get a free consultation with the Labor and Employment Law Legal Team here at Whitcomb Selinsky, PC.
+Call (866) 433-4116 or click here to use our convenient online form to tell us how we can help.